MortenStabenau/matlab-vim/README.md

 - Add new MATLAB functions to highlighting: the old MatlabFilesEdition code was written in 2009 or so.
 Since then, a lot of new MATLAB functions have been added which are currently not recognized by the syntax highlighting.
-- Allow `:MatlabRun` to take arbitrary commands as an argument
 - Add a few configuration options
 - Display breakpoints (?)
 - Add `:MatlabStopServer` command (?)